mewbotorg/mewbot/dev-docs/plugin-dev-notes/README.md

 E.g.

-#### Example 1

-"I want to allow mewbot to talk to mastadon"
+#### Example 1 - "I want to allow mewbot to talk to mastadon."

-Probably write a **framework** plugin.
+Write a **framework** plugin.

 In fact, please do!
 That would really be very helpful.

 Your generic IOConfig will take the form of a namespace plugin.
-It will be used by importing it using something like
+It will be used by importing it from the wider mewbot namespace via something like this

 ```python
 from mewbot.io.mastadon import MastadonIOConfig
 ```

+It will, to all intents and purposes, serve as part of mewbot itself.
-#### Example 2

-"I've written a discord dice roller!
+#### Example 2 - "I've written a discord dice roller!
 I'd like to distribute it."

-Probably write a **bot** plugin.
+Write a **bot** plugin.

-Structure it how you like.
+Structure it how you like - it matters a lot less for this sort of plugin than a namespace plugin.
+(Though there is an example in plugins under `mewbot-discord_dice_roller` which should serve to get you started).

-Use the components by having lines such as
+Use the components in your bot by having lines such as

 ```yaml
 kind: Behaviour